NarayanGaryStartupJourney/Reform-Landing-Page/docs/GOOGLE_SHEETS_SETUP.md

-# 📊 Google Sheets Integration for ProFormance Waitlist
+# 📊 Google Sheets Integration for Reform Waitlist

 This guide will help you set up automatic waitlist submissions to a Google Spreadsheet.